 Physicists Carlos Handy was born on October 18, 1950, in Havana, Cuba, to a Cuban mother and an American father.
-His father, W.C.
+His grandfather, W.C.
 Handy, is known as “Father of the Blues.”
 Growing up in New York City, Handy attended George Washington High School where he was a top math student.
 In 1972, Handy earned his B.A. degree in physics from Columbia College in New York.
-He then continued his studies at Columbia university, earning is M.A. degree in physics in 1975 and his PhD degree in theoretical physics in 1978.
+He then continued his studies at Columbia university, earning is M.A. degree in physics in 1975, and his Ph.D. degree in theoretical physics in 1978.

 With a second grant from the NSF, Handy established the Center for Theoretical Studies of Physical Systems at Clark Atlanta University, a research and student mentoring center.
-In 2005, Handy left Clark-Atlanta University and became the head of the physics department at Texas Southern University where assumed full responsibility for the development of the physics program.
+In 2005, Handy left Clark Atlanta University and became the head of the physics department at Texas Southern University where he assumed full responsibility for the development of the physics program.

-Carlos Handy was interviewed by The HistoryMakers on [mm, dd, yyyy]
+Carlos Handy was interviewed by The HistoryMakers on August 17, 2012.